ToddMorrill/charm/integration/README.md

 python query.py
 ```

-## Put it all together
+## Put it all together and save output to JSONL
 ```
-# with ccuhub.py and logger.py running
+# run ccuhub and logger
+python ccuhub.py

 # unfortunately inter-container communication is non-trivial without docker-compose
 # so we'll just run our frontend directly on the host instead of in Docker